sr99622/Cayenue/README.md

 &nbsp;

+<b>* Additional Server Settings</b>

-Check the Power settings for the server and disable Automatic Suspend so the Server will stay on continuously.
+Check the Power settings for the server and disable Automatic Suspend so the Server will stay on continuously, thereby avoiding undefined behavior when the server goes to sleep.
 Also check the Host Name in the About settings, this will be the name broadcast over the local network for visibility to the Clients.

+---

+&nbsp;

 <details>
 <summary>Mac OS Additional Server Settings</summary>